netomadazio/modak_challenge/README.md

       ```sh
       make deploy_airflow

- -The environment provisioning can be verified using the following commands:
+ - The environment provisioning can be verified using the following commands:
     - Check the Airflow environment::
       ```sh
       make watch_airflow